cashweaver-zz/plant-api/README.md

-# Plant API
+# plant-api

-REST API which exposes plant data.
+API for the Plant project.